-What will happen to me if I take part?
+What will happen to my relative if they take part?

-Participation in the study began in the Intensive Care Unit.
-The final tests will take place 3 months after you leave hospital.
+Participation in the study will begin in the Intensive Care Unit.
+The final tests will take place 3 months after they leave hospital.

-In the Intensive Care Unit: Your treating doctor has assessed you to be eligible to take part in this study: EMPRESS.
-You were randomly allocated (like the flip of a coin) to receive either of the following:
+In the Intensive Care Unit: Your friend/ relative's treating doctor has assessed them to be eligible to take part in this study: EMPRESS.
+They were randomly allocated (like the flip of a coin) to receive either of the following: